Edge Developer Platform

 Project Management

-Projects on Pages represent applications that you deploy from a single Git repository to the platform.
+Projects on Pages represent applications you deploy from a single Git repository to the platform.
 Each project can have multiple deployments: one production deployment and multiple preview deployments.

 Project List